Makena Carr

-Makena Carr (born May 19, 2000) is an American professional soccer player who most recently played as a full-back for USL Super League club Spokane Zephyr FC.
-She played college soccer for the Washington Huskies and the Saint Mary’s Gaels.
+Makena Carr (born May 19, 2000) is an American former professional soccer player who played as a full-back.
+She played college soccer for the Washington Huskies and the Saint Mary’s Gaels before spending a short professional stint with USL Super League club Spokane Zephyr FC.

 Early life

 Carr grew up alongside three siblings in Newcastle, Washington.
 She attended Liberty High School, where she scored 32 goals and notched 12 assists to help the team win a state championship in 2017.
 Carr also won a state championship with her youth club team, Eastside FC, in the same year.
 Carr's efforts in 2017 were awarded as she was named the Star Times girls soccer player of the year and the state MVP.

 College career

 Washington Huskies

 In 2018, Carr kicked off her college career with the Washington Huskies.
 In her first year in Washington, Carr operated as a forward and recorded her first collegiate assist in a win against Oregon on September 30.
 She tallied her first goal with the Huskies in the team's first victory of 2019, scoring the opening goal in a 2–0 win over New Mexico.
 After playing in 37 games in her first two years of college, Carr found her career impeded by back-to-back knee injuries that sidelined her for nearly three years.
 During her time in convalescence, Carr was named to the Pac-12 Academic Honor Roll.
 She made her return to the field in the fall of 2022, playing in 2 matches to close out her time with the Huskies.